 You can assign a 13C-NMR spectrum of the same molecule in the same document.
-To do that, select the atoms from the Compounds Table by following the menu 'View/Tables/Compounds'.
+To do that, select the atoms from the 'Molecule Window' panel by following the menu 'View/Panels/Molecule Window' (or from the Compounds Table; from 'View/Tables')

-In order to keep the assignments propagation, follow the menu 'View/Tables/Assignments' to select what datasets you want to take into account (in the example below, we have selected the 1H and the 13C NMR datasets).
+To keep the assignments propagation, follow the menu 'View/Tables/Assignments' and make sure that the desired are linked (in the example below, we have selected the 1H, 13C and HSQC).